 1. Schengen Area (27 European Countries)

-The Schengen states have the strictest rule: all short-stay visa applicants must present travel medical insurance with minimum coverage of €30,000 (approx. $33,000) for emergency medical expenses and repatriation.
-The policy must be valid in all Schengen countries for the entire duration of stay.
+All short-stay visa applicants must present travel medical insurance with minimum coverage of €30,000 for emergency medical expenses and repatriation.
+The policy must be valid in all Schengen countries.

 2. United Arab Emirates (UAE)